sandynomike/ch1-blinky/README.md

-# Blue Pill Challeng 1: Blinky
+# Blue Pill Challenge 1: Blinky

 This project contains the code required to blink the built-in LED on the Blue Pill.